Trumpchi GS8: Overseas markets

 GAC Group launched their GAC Motor brand and the GS8 SUV, in Russia, on December 9, 2019.

-In Lebanon it is sold by Bazerji Motors Sal and comes with 2.0 engine and 4WD and back up camera and parking sensor.
+In Lebanon, the GS8 is sold by Bazerji Motors Sal and comes with 2.0 engine and 4WD and back up camera and parking sensor.

-GAC Group was initially slated to launch the GS8 in the United States by late 2019, but, announced delays to their sales plans to the first half of 2020, during the 2019 Detroit Auto Show.
+GAC Group was initially slated to launch the GS8 in the United States by late 2019, however announcement were delayed to their sales plans to the first half of 2020, during the 2019 Detroit Auto Show.
 On May 22, 2019, due to the worsening China-US trade tensions, the parent company of Trumpchi brand: Guangzhou Automobile Group Co., decided to indefinitely postpone their US market plans.

 Trumpchi GS8S

 The Trumpchi GS8S was launched in April 2020.
 Essentially a facelifted GS7, the GS8S sits slightly below the regular GS8 as a 5-Seater Trumpchi GS8.

+Powertrain

-Second generation
+Second generation (2021)

 The second generation GS8 was unveiled in July 2021.
 The powertrain of the second generation GS8 is a 2.0 liter turbo engine mated to a 8-speed automatic transmission, with a maximum output of 185 kW and a maximum torque of 400 Nm.
 A hybrid version powered by a 2.0 litre engine is also available with Toyota-sourced THS.